IEEE Event Conduct and Safety Statement

 Non-Presented Paper (No-Show) Policy

 The IEEE Signal Processing Society enforces a "no show" policy.
-Any accepted paper included in the final program is expected to have at least one author or qualified proxy attend and present the paper at the conference.
-Authors of the accepted papers included in the final program who do not attend and present at the conference will be added to a "No Show List", compiled by the Society.
-The "no show" papers will not be published by IEEE on IEEE Xplore® or other public access forums, but these papers will be distributed as part of the electronic proceedings and the copyright of these papers will belong to the IEEE.
+Any accepted paper included in the final program is expected to have at least one author or qualified proxy attend and present the paper.
+In-person paper presentations are preferred, but, in the SPS interest of promoting green events, virtual presentations options will also be made available for those who are not able or willing to travel and attend the physical conference.
+Authors of all accepted papers will be expected to record and submit a video presentation, as well as be present virtually at the corresponding Question and Answer (Q&A) Forum, or in-person during the physical conference session.
+Accepted papers without a video presentation or without author participation in the assigned Q&A Forum/Session will be marked as a "no show" paper and will not be published by IEEE on IEEE Xplore® or other public access forums, but these papers will be distributed as part of the on-site electronic proceedings and the copyright of these papers will belong to the IEEE.

-Note: For poster sessions, if the speaker is not present in front of the poster for most of the time during the poster session, this implies "no show".
+Note: For physical and virtual poster sessions, if the speaker is not present in front of the poster for most of the time during the poster session, this implies "no show".

 The Signal Processing Society values diversity.
-Authors who anticipate inability to travel to a conference because of a government-imposed travel restriction are still encouraged to submit papers.
-Such papers will be reviewed and accepted on their own merit for publication in Conference Proceedings, without any knowledge of the author’s travel restriction.
-Within one week of paper acceptance notification, travel-restricted authors must notify the Technical Program Chair of the conference with proof of their restriction.
-Substitute presenters may be possible or, depending on conference resources, other accommodations may be available, such as a remote presentation or pre-recorded video.
+Authors who anticipate inability to travel to a conference are still encouraged to submit papers.
+Such papers will be reviewed and accepted on their own merit for publication in conference proceedings, without any knowledge of the author’s travel limitations.
+During registration, authors will indicate whether they will attend in-person or virtually.

 Each paper needs to be covered by at least one registration at the full member/non-member rate.
 Each author’s full registration can cover at most FOUR papers that he/she authored or coauthored.
 Papers cannot be covered with only a student registration.
 Student registration fees are applicable only to full-time students.
 Papers without a full registration will be withdrawn from the program and the proceedings.